VrGun/Client-Server_Chat/README.md

 # Client-Server Chat [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)]
 (https://github.com/sudtanj/Client-Server_Chat)

 This project is for class project in Universitas Pelita Harapan.
+This project is for study purposed only!

 ## Project Member
 | No | Profile Picture | Member Name | Github Userid | Student Id Number |